mit-quest/k12scratch-GANs/README.md

 ### What the Block/Extension currently does:

 * The block displays a dropdown GUI for the GAN Paint editor.
-This dropdown field is of the type "ganpaint", a new field type that I created for this project.
+This dropdown field is of the type "ganpaint", a new field type that Phillip created for this project.

-* The dropdown GUI has: 11 buttons with text on its left hand side (I will inventively refer to these buttons as "text buttons"), the main image that is being edited in the middle, and 16 buttons on the right hand side for selecting which starting church image to use (I will creatively refer to these buttons as "church selection buttons").
+* The dropdown GUI has: 11 buttons with text on its left hand side (We refer to these buttons as "text buttons"), the main image that is being edited in the middle, and 16 buttons on the right hand side for selecting which starting church image to use (We refer to these buttons as "church selection buttons").

 * The first 7 of the text buttons (labeled "tree" through "dome") are used to select which brush you are using.
 They act as a set of radio buttons (so that only 1 of the 7 can be selected at any given time).
 A string called "brushState" records which of the 7 brush buttons is currently selected (see scratch-blocks/core/field_ganpaint.js).